You might be missing out on an easy opportunity to improve your company’s website performance: image optimisation.

 Choose the right file type

-When saving an image, you will need to specify a file type.
+When saving any image, you will need to specify a file type.
 So, what is the best file extension for optimised web images?

 Is your image highly detailed, like a photograph, or something more simple and graphical, like an infographic or logo?
 A photograph is best delivered online as a JPEG.
-Logos, infographics and any images that are rendered with sharp lines are probably best served as a PNG.
+Logos, infographics and any images that are rendered with sharp lines are probably best served as a PNG (or .SVG)

 JPEG is a lossy format.
 The compression process removes detail from the image, causing blurring and pixelation.
-This results in significantly smaller file sizes.
+This results in significantly smaller file sizes, at a cost.

 PNGs support more colours than GIFs and don't degrade over time with re-saves, unlike JPEGs.